HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Ablation Study

-\textbf{Contrastive Loss.} In Equation ~\ref{b} and ~\ref{d}, InfoNCE is adopted as the Contrastive losses to perform common space learning.
-In this section, we use another commonly used loss function, \textit{i.e.,} Triplet Ranking Loss, as the objectives and present the retrieval performance for MSR-VTT in Table ~\ref{tripletloss}.
-Though existing the difficulty in tuning the right combination of temperature and batch-size as analysed in \cite{iclr21}, we find that InfoNCE achieves better performance than Triplet Ranking Loss in HiT, likely due to the better adaptiveness of InfoNCE in MCC.
+\textbf{Contrastive Loss.} In Equation~\ref{b} and \ref{d}, InfoNCE is adopted as the Contrastive loss to perform common space learning.
+In this section, we use another commonly used loss function, \textit{i.e.,} Triplet Ranking Loss, as the objectives and present the retrieval performance for MSR-VTT in Table~\ref{tripletloss}.
+Though it exists the difficulty in tuning the appropriate combination of temperature and batch size, we find that InfoNCE achieves better performance than Triplet Ranking Loss in HiT.

 The temperature $\gamma$ in InfoNCE is a sensitive parameter.
-To show how $\gamma$ affects retrieval performance, the impacts of $\gamma$ with regard to rsum are presented in Table ~\ref{tem}.
+To show how $\gamma$ affects retrieval performance, the impacts of $\gamma$ with regard to rsum are presented in Table~\ref{tem}.
 We can observe that the best performance can be achieved when we set $\gamma$ to 0.07.
+A number with the same magnitude as 0.07 won't change the performance obviously.

-\textbf{Expert Utilization.} In MSR-VTT, we use three types of expert embeddings as the visual inputs, including motion features, appearance features and audio features.
-This section explores the comparison of the different experts.
-The comparison results are in Table ~\ref{feature}.
+\textbf{Expert Utilization.} In MSR-VTT, we use three types of expert embeddings as the visual input, including motion, appearance and audio features.
+The ablation of the different experts are in Table~\ref{feature}.

-From the results, we find that the motion expert provides the best results when we only use one of three experts.
+From the results, we find that the motion expert achieves the best results when we only use one of three experts.
 Using audio features solely shows the worst performance.
-When using two experts, the combination of Motion and Audio features achieves best results.
-We note that audio features contribute most when used in conjunction with the others, most likely due to the complementary cues it provides, compared to the other experts.
+When using two experts, the combination of motion and audio experts achieves best results.
+As analysed in \cite{mmt}, we also note that audio features contribute the most when being used together with others, which indicates that they provide many complementary cues.